SrinivasJoshi/Dappify/README.md

 Dappify is a Nextjs.13 dApp Development Kit, an advanced template designed to simplify the development of decentralized applications (dApps) using Next.js 13.

 > **Info**
-> If you are not comfortable with Next.js checkout [Reactify](https://github.com/SrinivasJoshi/Reactify)
+> If you are not comfortable with Next.js, consider exploring [Reactify](https://github.com/SrinivasJoshi/Reactify)

 ###  Why Use This :